 - Alumni records which do not relate to or contain information about the person as a student (e.g., information collected by the University pertaining to alumni accomplishments)

-- School employees who have a "legitimate educational interest" in the records in order to perform their duties
+- School employees who have a "legitimate educational interest" in the records to perform their duties

 - Other schools where a student seeks to enroll or is enrolled

 - Accrediting organizations

 - Organizations doing certain studies for or on behalf of the University

 - Appropriate parties to determine eligibility, amount, or conditions of financial aid, or to enforce the terms and conditions of aid